Chisako Kakehi

+Arrest

-Kakehi was arrested in 2014, after an autopsy on her fourth husband, Isao Kakehi, revealed traces of cyanide poisoning.
+Kakehi was arrested in 2014 following an autopsy on her fourth husband, Isao Kakehi, which revealed traces of cyanide poisoning.

+Trial

-She initially pleaded not guilty, but during her 2017 trial, confessed, stating on the witness stand that she had no intention of hiding the guilt and wanted to kill her husband out of deep hatred; two days later, she retracted this confession, claiming to not remember having said it.
+She initially pleaded not guilty, but during her 2017 trial, she confessed, stating that she had no intention of hiding her guilt and wanted to kill her husband out of deep hatred; two days later, she retracted this confession, claiming to not remember having said it.
 Her lawyers subsequently argued that she suffered from dementia and could not be convicted due to diminished responsibility.

 In June 2021, the Supreme Court of Japan rejected her final appeal.
 One of the judges explained the decision based on Chisako's "ruthless crime(s) based on a planned and strong murderous intention."